pygraz/2025-03-04-lightning-talks/README.md

 Uv is the current "new hotness" in the never-ending stream of semi-working packaging solutions for Python projects.
 It is more performant thanks to an implementation in [rust](https://www.rust-lang.org/), enables to run Python tools without manually setting up a virual environment using `uvx`, honors the `pyproject.toml`, and optionally can install a Python interpreter all by itself.

+Uv also checks the `license` classifier.
+So for example "BSD" will be rejected, and you have to replace it with a more specific [SPDX license identifier](https://spdx.org/licenses/) such as "BSD-3-Clause".

 ## Python related and local events

 Python: